JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### localSourcesPath
-{id="intellij-task-localsourcespath"}
+{id="intellij-extension-localsourcespath"}

 The path to local archive with IDE sources.
-Used for resolving source files of the locally installed IDE distribution when [`intellij.localPath`](#localpath) is specified.
+Used for resolving source files of the locally installed IDE distribution when [`intellij.localPath`](#intellij-extension-localpath) is specified.

 **Type:** `String`